 Saad Mirza '21

-The project manager for SpaceShot, Saad has basically been a space enthusiast since birth.
+The team lead for SpaceShot, Saad has basically been a space enthusiast since birth.

 Saad managed the 2017-2018 SpaceShot project team, successfully gaining University approvals, and obtaining Federal authorization for space launch from the FAA/AST.

 Saad is also the President of the Princeton Rocketry Club, and is an officer of the Princeton Aviation Association.

 Co-leader of the Avionics Team, Miles is studying Mechanical and Aerospace Engineering and has had a passion for flight since day one.

 At his high school in Texas, he was president of an aerospace club that conducted high altitude balloon launches including a world record attempt.

 For SpaceShot, Miles designed the Avionics Bay and helped machine various structural parts.